Darzwaitz/HTML5_New_elements_reference/README.md

 # HTML5_New_elements_reference
-A reference file for HTML5 new and useful elements and properties This will be added to and kept for quick reference Also will contain JavaScript elements.
+A reference file for HTML5 new and useful elements and attributes This will be added to and kept for quick reference Also will contain JavaScript elements.